-People of all faiths, and of none, are invited to gather at this peaceful event to reflect about caring for the earth, and its people, in the face of escalating fossil fuel mining in Australia.
+People of all faiths, and of none, were invited to gather at this peaceful event to reflect about caring for the earth and its people, in the face of escalating fossil fuel mining in Australia.

-The vigil will include silence, prayer, meditation, chanting and singing.
+The vigil included silence, prayer, meditation, chanting and singing.